Placement Exam FAQ

 Look no further – answers are below!

-Q: What is the date and time of the Class of 2027 Placement Exam?
+Q: When is the Class of 2028 Placement Exam?

 Q: Where should my student report the morning of the exam?